JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 ### A Quick Test

-Once you have everything installed, head over to your terminal (on Windows, press the `⊞ Win` key and type "cmd", then select "Command Prompt").
+Once you have everything installed, head over to your terminal (on Windows, press the `⊞ Win` key and type `cmd`, then select *Command Prompt*).

 You should see something like:

 ![](\images\cmd.png)

-Type "python" and press enter, which should result in (if it doesn't, either you didn't install Python at all, or the program has not been added to your PATH; a quick <a class = "post" href = "https://www.google.com/search?sxsrf=ALeKk02k37KuZe-GXFmpBlwWNXtuQXMgAQ%3A1611245768430&source=hp&ei=yKgJYPiFF4iL5wL4mKv4Dg&q=adding+python+to+path&oq=adding+python+&gs_lcp=CgZwc3ktYWIQAxgAMgUIABDJAzICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIADoICAAQsQMQgwE6CAguELEDEIMBOgsILhCxAxDHARCjAjoFCC4QsQM6EQguELEDEMcBEKMCEMkDEJMCOg4ILhCxAxCDARDHARCjAjoFCAAQsQM6AgguOgsILhCxAxDJAxCTAjoFCC4QkwI6DQguELEDEMcBEKMCEAo6CwgAELEDEIMBEMkDUOANWK0dYOgkaABwAHgAgAFxiAGsCpIBBDExLjOYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab">google search</a> should help here):
+Type `python` and press Enter, which should result in (if it doesn't, either you didn't install Python at all, or the program has not been added to your PATH; a quick <a class = "post" href = "https://www.google.com/search?sxsrf=ALeKk02k37KuZe-GXFmpBlwWNXtuQXMgAQ%3A1611245768430&source=hp&ei=yKgJYPiFF4iL5wL4mKv4Dg&q=adding+python+to+path&oq=adding+python+&gs_lcp=CgZwc3ktYWIQAxgAMgUIABDJAzICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIADoICAAQsQMQgwE6CAguELEDEIMBOgsILhCxAxDHARCjAjoFCC4QsQM6EQguELEDEMcBEKMCEMkDEJMCOg4ILhCxAxCDARDHARCjAjoFCAAQsQM6AgguOgsILhCxAxDJAxCTAjoFCC4QkwI6DQguELEDEMcBEKMCEAo6CwgAELEDEIMBEMkDUOANWK0dYOgkaABwAHgAgAFxiAGsCpIBBDExLjOYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab">google search</a> should help here):

 ![](\images\python.png)